Ben Raab: Career

 Raab made his Marvel debut as an interviewer for artist Gary Kwapisz in Marvel Age Special: The Punisher Anniversary Magazine.
 In the letters section of X-Men vol. 2 #31, Raab was announced as the new assistant editor on X-Men books edited by Bob Harras, receiving that credit on several titles cover-dated April 1994 to September 1996, including X-Men, Uncanny X-Men, Wolverine, X-Force and Generation X. During that time, Raab also joined New York University's Stan-hattan Project.
 Administered by his editorial colleague James Felder, the project sought out and trained potential comic book writers.

 Written work by Raab includes stints on The Phantom (both for Moonstone Books and Scandinavian publisher Egmont) and Excalibur (vol. 1 and 2) as well as the second of volume of X-Men/Alpha Flight and Union Jack with artist John Cassaday for Marvel Comics.
 For DC Comics, Raab penned a number of issues on Green Lantern following Judd Winick's run, co-wrote several Teen Titans-centric short stories and mini-series with Geoff Johns as well as The Human Race mini-series, the Elseworlds one-shot JLA: Shogun of Steel and several titles for the Wildstorm imprint.
 Later work includes the four-issue series Living in Infamy for Ludovico Technique, co-written with Deric A. Hughes, and the 96-page graphic novel The Phantom: Legacy, a retelling of the character's origin.

-In 2009, Raab returned to The Phantom, serving as editor for The Phantom: Ghost Who Walks series by Moonstone Books.
+In 2009, Raab served as the editor for The Phantom: Ghost Who Walks series by Moonstone Books.
 In 2012, Raab and artist Pat Quinn began self-publishing their 8-issue series Cryptopia, previously released as a one-shot via Image.

-Television

 Raab and his writing partner Deric A. Hughes were staff writers on Warehouse 13 writing their first episode "Duped" which aired August 25, 2009.
 They penned seven episodes over the 5 season run and eventually became the producers on the final season.
 In 2015, Raab and Hughes joined Beauty & the Beast as supervising producers penning four episodes of the show.
 Following the series conclusion, they contributed to the 2016–2017 season of The Flash writing the episode "King Shark", before joining Season 3 as co-executive producers and writers.
 The duo subsequently joined the writing team of the third season of Scream and acted as writers and producers for the final season of Arrow.